filmor/webos-messaging/README.md

     $ ./waf

-Building an ipkg is done via (NOT IMPLEMENTED YET):
+Building an ipkg is done via:

-    $ ./waf make_ipkg
+    $ ./make_ipkg.sh

-You might need to copy some libraries from your webOS device into `build_lib/lib`, especially `libstdc++.so`, since the one deployed in the PDK is broken.
+Have fun :)